 Fantastic piece of work by Nicole Forsgren, even if you haven’t heard of this book, you may have heard about the “DORA metrics” or “Accelerate metrics”.
 So simple, yet very powerful.
 Also, as a side note – there are 24 capabilities covered here, so there’s an awful lot more than the four metrics.

 Building Evolutionary Architectures

 Support Constant Change, 29 September 2017

 Modern Cloud is constantly evolving, so your architecture should work as well.
 The concept of an evolutionary architecture is the only way to build – it’s actually what you are using if you are deployed in the Public Cloud, but you may not realize it.
 This book will teach you the correct principles.

 Security is job number one in the public cloud and it’s everyone’s job.
 Many developers don’t realize how much they don’t know about security.
 It doesn’t need to be scary and it’s not all cryptography.
 Threat Modeling is a relatively simple exercise that will help you identify your key threats – the mitigations to those threats can be easy or hard.
 Hint – let the Cloud Provider do as much security protection as possible, they are excellent at it – don’t roll your own.

 Implementing Domain-Driven Design

 21 February 2013

 Finally, we have an old favorite Domain-Driven Design.
-The concept has been around for over fifteen years, but it’s a touch one and was very theoretical for a long time.
-Modern Cloud means bounded context, separation of concerns and keeping a healthy blast radius (if one part of the system fails, the whole system won’t go down with it).
+The concept has been around for over fifteen years, but it’s a tough one and was very theoretical for a long time.
+Modern Cloud means bounded context, separation of concerns, and keeping a healthy blast radius (if one part of the system fails, the whole system won’t go down with it).
 DDD can help break your system up, it’s best if you start the design that way and map it to your business.
 Seems difficult at first, but will make everything that follows easier.